-The Reebok CrossFit Nano 8 Flexweave is the latest iteration of the Nano cross training shoe from Reebok, and endorsed by CrossFit.
-As a superlative cross training shoe – it’s designed for all the demands of a WOD – whether that is weight lifting, rope climbs, high-intensity metcon exercise, or just about anything else.
+The Reebok CrossFit Nano 8 Flexweave is the newest version of the Nano CrossFit training shoe from Reebok.
+It’s designed for all the demands of the WOD – heavy weight lifting, short runs, jumps, rope climbs, or just about anything else.
+It’s now available to order online from Rogue Fitness.

 A lot of the great features of the previous shoe, the Nano 7 and Nano 6, are carried over to the new model.
 But there’s a multitude of improvements too – especially in comfort and versatility.
 The newest innovation is the extensive use of Reebok’s Flexweave material which provides lightweight support, breathability, and durability.